On the Quasitrace Problem and a Characterization of W*-algebras: Equivalences

+The statement of Theorem \ref{MainThm} highlights the difficulty in resolving Kaplansky's Conjecture or the 2Q Conjecture.
+It is equivalent to establishing a global property (that a finite C*-algebra is a W*-algebra) from only piecewise local properties (that each MASA is a W*-algebra).
+If we have access to topological structure on the MASAs, as in the concrete Pedersen Theorem \ref{PTheorem}, the local-to-global problem can be handled; without the additional topological structure, it is difficult.

-Before we consider the properly infinite case, we include a result which \emph{does} characterize the Type II$_1$ \AW-factors that are \Wstar-factors and involves a spatial condition which is \emph{a priori} weaker than the one in Pedersen's Theorem \ref{PTheorem}.
+Nevertheless, we are able to establish a result which \emph{does} characterize the Type II$_1$ AW*-factors that are W*-factors and involves a spatial condition which is \emph{a priori} weaker than the one in Pedersen's Theorem \ref{PTheorem}.
+In order to proceed, we need the following technical result.